-People use different languages to look for answers online.
+People use different language to look for answers online.
 By language, we mean "variation of words."

-You must understand your user's language to help you nail your keyword research.
+You need to understand this language to help you nail your keyword research.
 Ask yourself if there's another term your potential customers may use to look for your product or service.

 Remember that most people looking for answers online are not industry insiders and may not know "official" words used to describe what they're looking for.

-A user may type a specific question in search engines but is looking for something entirely different from the apparent meaning.
+A user may type a specific question in search engines but will be looking for something entirely different from the apparent meaning.

 For instance, a user may Google the phrase "best steel toe boots" while he/she is looking for "best steel toe boots for standing all day."

 The point is that you want to ensure that your keyword matches a user's search intent as accurately as possible.

 Your quest to find the right keywords starts with using the right keyword research tool.

 Users want answers fast.